Tropical Storm Grace’s track shifts west, taking much of South Florida out of its path

 The storm still has a long-range forecast that affects Florida by midweek.

-Grace became the seventh named storm of the Atlantic hurricane season, and has a similar forecast track as Fred, now a tropical wave , the National Hurricane Center said in its 5 p.m. update.
+Grace, which became the seventh named storm of the Atlantic hurricane season at the 5 a.m. advisory on Saturday, has a forecast track that has it entering the Gulf of Mexico on Thursday, the National Hurricane Center said in its 8 p.m. update.

-As of 5 p.m., Grace was centered about 55 miles east-southeast of the eastern Caribbean, moving west at 26 mph with maximum sustained winds of 40 mph, which is 5 mph slower than it was three hours earlier.
+As of 8 p.m., Grace was entering the eastern Caribbean Sea, moving west at 23 mph with maximum sustained winds of 40 mph.

-A tropical storm warning was issued for the U.S. Virgin Islands, Puerto Rico and British Virgin Islands.
+A tropical storm warning was issued for the U.S. Virgin Islands, Puerto Rico, British Virgin Islands and the Dominican Republic.
 Grace could reach the Dominican Republic by Monday, according to forecasters, and is expected to bring heavy rain and flooding.

+The track has it traversing Haiti, which was rocked by a 7.2 earthquake on Saturday morning, late Monday and early Tuesday.

 The storm’s possible paths include the Gulf of Mexico and farther up the northeast coast of the United States.
 But in the shorter run, it may follow Tropical Storm Fred across the mountains of the northern Caribbean, which could limit its chances of becoming dangerously powerful.
 The current forecast shows the storm achieving its maximum wind speed of 50 mph as it approaches the Dominican Republic early next week.